tru2way/block18/README.md

 # block18
-Demo to deploy an app onto Redhat Openshift Cluster
+Demo to deploy an app onto Redhat Openshift Cluster!!!!!!!!